axiomiety/pixfiltrator/README.md

 # pixfiltrator

-Using pixels to exfiltrate data - and we're not talking base64+OCR!
+Using pixels to ex-filtrate data - and we're not talking base64+OCR!

 ## TL;DR